-Contractors believe that spending a greater amount of time on project planning ensures affordable construction, as it reduces the chances of change orders with an ongoing project.
+Contractors believe that spending a greater amount of time on project planning ensures affordable construction, as it reduces the chances of changing orders with an ongoing project.
 Any changes made can be expensive after the start of the project, therefore, it makes sense that better project planning ensures better outcomes with the budget and the results.

 For a project to be successful, the construction manager has to excel at construction planning.
-Besides the challenge lies in consistently finishing the projects within budget and on time.
+Besides, the challenge lies in consistently finishing the projects within budget and on time.
 As construction projects become more and more complex, the need for initiation, planning, execution, and closing the project within a given time frame arises.

 Though modern-day construction involves the effective use of integrated construction accounting and project management software technology, a team effort is equally important for the success of any project.

 Apart from this, taking on a construction project in itself is a highly structured endeavor.
 It requires materials planning and precise cost projections.